RV Tips and Tricks for Beginners

 1. Research RVs before you buy.

 Don’t simply rely on the RV dealership or salesperson to tell you everything you need to know about the campers you’re inquiring about.
 Be sure to do your own RV research upfront and go to the dealership prepared.
 From the floorplan layout to the type of leveling system installed, you’ll want to know what you’re looking for ahead of time, so you can be sure to check out all the RV models that meet your needs.
+You might also consider renting an RV before any kind of purchase as this will give you some real-world experience.

 2. Buy a bigger RV.

 If money allows, buy bigger than you think you need.
 Even though you might be able to “fit” four people in a camper, it doesn’t always necessarily mean the living quarters will be comfortable for that amount of people.
 With a little extra room, you can be sure to have the space you need to travel comfortably.
 Plus, this will help prevent you from wanting to immediately size up a year or two after you purchase your rig.
+We recommend reading through an RV buying guide as part of your purchasing decision.

 3. Know how you're going to use your RV.